globaltravelreport/global-travel-report/content/articles/hidden-gems-top-international-destinations-for-aussies-in-20.md

 ---
-title: '''Hidden Gems: Top International Destinations for Aussies in'''
+title: 'Hidden Gems: Top International Destinations for Aussies in'
 summary: >-

   Gone are the days when Australian travelers stuck to the well-trodden paths of